 So what should I use it for?

 If you’re a software developer, you could create a Timeline View of your roadmap and share it on a public Notion page to keep your community engaged.
-Likewise you could use it internally with your team to track development or a new product launch.
+Likewise you could use it internally with your team to track development or a new product launch on your Notion Dashboard.
 If you’re a content creator, use Timeline View to visualize progress towards a course launch by including pages like “draft Sales Page”, “launch email sequence”, and “open cart”.
 Or just use it to keep an eye on your Editorial Calendar and add unique pages for each piece of content.
 You can even get started with a few Timeline Templates offered by Notion (and as a bonus check out our curated collection of Notion templates).